California State Route 299: Route description

+(a) Route 101 near Arcata to Route 395 at Alturas.

+(b) Route 395 near Alturas to the Nevada state line via Cedarville.

 SR 299 begins in Arcata at a trumpet interchange with US 101 as a freeway.
 The route has another trumpet interchange with SR 200 after leaving the Arcata city limits and crossing the Mad River.
 The freeway ends in the city of Blue Lake as SR 299 continues east past the truck scales.
 SR 299 enters Six Rivers National Forest and intersects SR 96 at Willow Creek.
 Soon after this, SR 299 crosses into Trinity County and Trinity National Forest.
 Paralleling the Trinity River, SR 299 passes through Salyer (where there is a rest area), Hawkins Bar, Burnt Ranch, Del Loma, Big Bar, Helena, Junction City, and finally Weaverville.

 In Weaverville, SR 299 runs concurrently with SR 3 southbound to Douglas City, where there is a rest area.
 SR 299 continues east away from the Trinity River into Shasta County, passing by the Whiskeytown-Shasta-Trinity National Recreation Area and through the towns of Tower House and Whiskeytown as well as Whiskeytown Lake.
 SR 299 continues along Eureka Way through the town of Shasta into the city of Redding.
 SR 299 then runs concurrently along SR 273 north and Market Street across the Sacramento River before turning east onto its own freeway and intersecting I-5.
 SR 299 remains a freeway for a few miles before leaving the Redding city limits and passing through the town of Bella Vista and into the foothills of the southern Cascade Range.

 SR 299 continues through Ingot, Round Mountain, Montgomery Creek, Hillcrest (after the rest area), Burney, and Johnson Park.
 The highway intersects with SR 89 before continuing through Fall River Mills and McArthur, where there is an intersection with CR A19.
 SR 299 then crosses into Lassen County, where it passes through Nubieber and Bieber before intersecting CR A2.
 The highway crosses into Modoc County and passes through Adin, where it runs concurrently with SR 139 and passes through Modoc National Forest.
 The concurrency lasts for several miles before SR 299 turns east and enters the city of Alturas.
 SR 299 runs concurrently with US 395 before turning east again and passing through Cedarville, near the Cedarville Airport.
 SR 299 ends at the Nevada state line, connecting with the unpaved former Nevada State Route 8A.

 SR 299 is part of the California Freeway and Expressway System, and from US 101 to SR 3 and from SR 139 to the eastern junction with US 395 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 Three sections of SR 299 are eligible for inclusion in the State Scenic Highway System: from US 101 to SR 96, from SR 3 to I-5, and from SR 89 to SR 139; however, none are officially designated as a scenic highway by the California Department of Transportation.